quocthanh18/LOL-V2/README.md

 In this project, I will be only using data from the highest tier of the game, which is Challenger and Grandmaster.

 ## encryptedSummonerID
 The first step is to get the encryptedsummonerID of the players in the highest tier.
 As of right now, there are about 300 players in the Challenger tier and 700 players in the Grandmaster tier.
-I will be using the Riot API to get the summonerID of these players using this [API](https://developer.riotgames.com/apis#league-exp-v4).
+I will be using the Riot API to get the encryptedsummonerID of these players using this [API](https://developer.riotgames.com/apis#league-exp-v4).

 ## PUUID
 After getting the encryptedsummonerID, I will be using this [API](https://developer.riotgames.com/apis#summoner-v4) to get their respective PUUID.